-Reference Action/Strategy Staging Key Performance Indicator

-Regional Stakeholders

-Objective:

-re the highest level of coordination between en governme ent, industry and the

-commui nity

-4.1.1.
-Work closely with the key Medium to Delivery of strategy

-stakeholders, in particular the State Long term outcomes

-Government and City of Wanneroo, to

-deliver the outcomes of the North

-West Corridor Economic

-Development Strategy

-4.1.2.
-Investigate the establishment of a Short to Investigation conducted

-Chamber of Commerce for the North Medium- (and Chamber of

-West Corridor term Commerce established)

-4.1.3.
-Maintain relations with relevant State Ongoing Partnerships formed

-and Federal Government and/or funding acquired

-Departments and identify

-opportunities for funding and

-collaboration

-4.1.4.
-Maintain relations with key political Ongoing Meetings held

-leaders and industry bodies
+Reference Action/Strategy Staging Key Performance Indicator Regional Sta Objective: Regional Stakeholders 4.1 To ensu commu re the highest level of coordination between ity en governme ent, industry and the 4.1.1.
+Work closely with the key stakeholders, in particular the State Government and City of Wanneroo, to deliver the outcomes of the North West Corridor Economic Development Strategy Medium to Long term Delivery of strategy outcomes 4.1.2.
+Investigate the establishment of a Chamber of Commerce for the North West Corridor Short to Medium- term Investigation conducted (and Chamber of Commerce established) 4.1.3.
+Maintain relations with relevant State and Federal Government Departments and identify opportunities for funding and collaboration Ongoing Partnerships formed and/or funding acquired 4.1.4.
+Maintain relations with key political leaders and industry bodies Ongoing Meetings held

-Joondalup Stakeholders Objective: 4.2 To continue to facilitate and strengthen the capacity of the City of Joondalup Stakeholders 4.2.1.
-Work with the representatives of the Joondalup Stakeholders Group to drive actions within this economic development plan Ongoing Partnerships formed 4.2.2.
+Objective: Stakeholders tinue to facilitate and strengthen the olders capacity of the City of Joondalup 4.1.5.
+Work with the representatives of the Joondalup Stakeholders Group to drive actions within this economic development plan Ongoing Partnerships formed 4.1.6.
 Host regular 'Joondalup Business Forums' as a communication channel to the City's wider stakeholders and business community Ongoing Forums held